-Initially the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.
+Initially, the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

 Once a crackdown on this illegal trade went into effect, shop owners were quick to release the birds into the wild.

-While females look similar to sparrows, there is no such thing as a Red Headed Sparrow or Red Headed Wren.
+While adult females look similar to sparrows, there is no such thing as a Red Headed Sparrow or Red Headed Wren.

 The term "mate for life" is a bit of a stretch with House Finches, even though some pairs stay together through winter and breed again the following season.

-Many find new mates each breeding season.
-Interesting to note that pairs that stay together nest a little earlier than those that don't stay together.
+An interesting note is that pairs that stay together through winter, nest a little earlier than those that don't.

 The breeding season for House Finches can begin in March and go into August, depending on the success of broods.